shiveshnavin/iot_blockchain/README.md

 ```code
 iot_1 -----:> iot_0 ----:> wifi <:------ PC
 ```
-Test Case 0 : iot_1 makes an http call to iot_0  at a fixed IP and check if http call works *PASS* Test Case 1 : iot_0 makes an http call to iot_1 (i.e. device in its AP network) at its guessed IP address (later IP table registration will be used ) and see if it gets resutls , this will be used in callbacking *PASS*
+Test Case 0 : iot_1 makes an http call to iot_0  at a fixed IP and check if http call works <b>PASS</b>
+Test Case 1 : iot_0 makes an http call to iot_1 (i.e. device in its AP network) at its guessed IP address (later IP table registration will be used ) and see if it gets resutls , this will be used in callbacking <b>PASS</b>
-Test Case 2 : iot_0 makes an http call to PC (i.e. device in its STA Network) *PASS*
+Test Case 2 : iot_0 makes an http call to PC (i.e. device in its STA Network) <b>PASS</b>

 Idea is that when a device connected iot_0's AP makes a request to access PC (which is connected to same AP as iot_0) then iot_0 will recieve this request and make another request to PC , the result from the PC is required to be forwarded back to iot_1 which made the initial request thus facilitating callbacks